Penicillium funiculosum: Hosts and symptoms

-Fruitlet core rot (FCR) is the disease of a pineapple fruit, from the pathogen Penicillium funiculosum that is brown or black in color and rotted in the center.
-FCR is associated with multiple pathogens, such as Candida guilliermondi in addition to P. funiculosum, however, leathery pocket (LP) and interfruitlet corking (IFC) are only associated with P. funiculosum.
-FCR, LP and IFC were reported as separate diseases at one time, but are now known to be symptoms of the same disease, referred to as Pineapple Fruit Rot.P. funiculosum infects the flower of pineapple fruits, before the characteristic yellow fruit is formed.
+Fruitlet core rot (FCR) is the disease of a pineapple fruit, from the pathogen Penicillium funiculosum.
+Affected fruits are brown or black in color and rotted in the center.
+FCR is associated with multiple pathogens, such as Candida guilliermondi in addition to P. funiculosum; however, leathery pocket (LP) and interfruitlet corking (IFC) are only associated with P. funiculosum.
+FCR, LP and IFC were reported as separate diseases at one time, but are now known to be symptoms of the same disease, referred to as pineapple fruit rot.P. funiculosum infects the flower of pineapple fruits, before the characteristic yellow fruit is formed.
 When P. funiculosum infects the closed pineapple flowers, early symptoms include necrosis of the anthers, which are the male parts of the flower, and pistil, the female part, and cork formation and sporulation within the ovary of the flower.
 This destruction of reproductive tissue prevents propagation of healthy fruit and ruins the growing crops.
 Later symptoms of the disease include a darkening of the septa between the locules.
 This discoloration can spread throughout the fruit.
 Extensive corking is what results in leathery pocket.
 In a healthy plant, fruitlets join together to produce one large fruit.
 Interfruitlet corking occurs when these fruitlets develop incorrectly and grow together unevenly.